roscisz/dnn_training_benchmarks/PyTorch_dcgan_lsun/README.md

 # PyTorch - DCGAN

-This example is based on [the PyTorch DCGAN example](https://github.com/pytorch/examples/tree/master/dcgan).
+This example is based on [the PyTorch DCGAN example](https://github.com/pytorch/examples/tree/master/dcgan), which can be installed as follows:

 ```
 git clone https://github.com/pytorch/examples.git
 cd examples/dcgan/